 Part of the Golden Gate National Recreation Area, you should plan to spend at least a few hours on Alcatraz.
-The main attraction is the prison, but the grounds surrounding the penitentiary and the island itself are peaceful to walk around and they provide an impressive view of the cityscape.
+The main attraction is the prison, but the grounds surrounding the penitentiary and the island itself are peaceful to walk around and they provide an impressive view of the cityscape and Golden Gate Bridge.

-Once you arrive at Telegraph Hill, get your calf muscles ready because Coit Tower lies at the top of a very big hill.
+Once you arrive at Telegraph Hill, get your calf muscles ready because Coit Tower lies at the top of a very big hill, in fact, you’ll be experiencing a lot of these hills during your San Francisco itinerary so be sure to wear comfortable walking shoes!
 Its lofty height means that it gives one of the most beautiful views over the city from its perch.

 The art deco tower was built in 1933 in an effort to beautify San Francisco and is on the National Register of Historic Places.

 In addition to looking out over the city from the observation deck, take time to look inside at the colorful fresco murals, painted by 27 different artists, depicting life in California during the Depression and the importance of racial equality (a radical idea at the time).
 This is also a great spot to watch the sunset if you time it right.